Dress Blues vs Cracker Jacks

 S

-After 1600 on Weekdays and Sat and all day Sun, No one was allowed topside or in the crews mess unless they were wearing the uniform of the day, which was dress or undress blues.
+After 1600 on Weekdays and Saturday and all day on Sunday, no one was allowed topside or in the crews mess unless they were wearing the uniform of the day, which was either dress or undress blues.

 Then came the change;

-After 1980 the Navy switched to a jumper style uniforms which were nicknamed "Crackerjacks."
+After 1980 the Navy switched back to a jumper style uniform which were nicknamed "Crackerjacks."

 CRACKER JACKS

 Younger sailors rejoiced that we were "going back to Crackerjacks."
-Older sailors were annoyed because we never wore "Crackerjacks."
+Older sailors (like me) were annoyed because we never wore "Crackerjacks."
 We wore "Dress Blues."

-The modern jumper uniform is made of a serge material and is black in color.
+The modern jumper uniform is made of a serge wool material and is black in color.

-Unlike Melton wool, the serge wool does not shed water or wind and does not breath as well.
+The serge wool does not shed water or wind and does not breath as well as Melton Wool.

-It is hotter in warm weather, cooler in cold weather.
-It wrinkles easily and is dry clean only.
+The serge wool is hotter in warm weather, cooler in cold weather.
+It wrinkled easily and is dry clean only.

 The modern

-Crackerjack uniform and is nothing like and no where as good as our old Dress Blues.
+Crackerjack uniform and is nothing like and, in my opinion, no where as good as our old Dress Blues.

-I have also read of Old Timers complaining of the new undress uniform.
-In my opinion it is better than the 'Nazi" all black uniform that I had to wear.
+I have also read of "Ol' Timers" complaining of the new undress uniform.
+In my opinion The khaki shirt is better than the 'Nazi" all black uniform that I had to wear.

-This 'ol sailor believes that economics will force a unification of the Armed Services (which is not a bad thing) and using BDUs as a working uniform just makes makes sense to me.
+This ol' sailor also believes that economics will eventually force a unification of the Armed Services (like Canada,) which, in my option, is not a bad thing and using BDUs as a working uniform just makes makes sense to me.

 Footnotes

-1 I have never been able to find anyone who took or even heard of this "survey."
+1 I have never been able to find anyone who took part in or even heard of this "survey."

-2 The uniform change also included a change to a pull over style working uniform which no one liked.
+2 The uniform change also included a jumper style working uniform which no one liked.
 In 1980 the Jr Enlisted working uniform also was changed back to a chambray shirt and dungarees.